zth/rescript-relay-router/packages/rescript-relay-router/README.md

 - `onAfterParamsSet: newParams => unit` - This runs as soon as the new params has been returned, and receives whatever new params the `setter` returns.
 Here's where you'll trigger any refetching or similar using the new parameters.
 - `navigationMode_: Push | Replace` - Push or replace the current route?
 Defaults to replace.
 - `removeNotControlledParams: bool` - Setting this to `false` will preserve any query parameters in the URL not controlled by this route.
 Defaults to `true`.

+> Please note that `setParams` will do a _shallow_ navigation by default.
+A shallow navigation means that no route data loaders will trigger.
+This lets you run your own specialized query, like a refetch or pagination query, driven by `setParams`, without trigger additional potentially redundant data fetching.
+If you for some reason _don't_ want that behavior, there's a "hidden" `shallow: bool` prop you can pass to `setParams`.

 ## Path params